Furniture and Office Cleaning

 Steps to disinfecting:

-1. Clean surface with soap and water
+1. After putting on gloves, clean the surface with soap and water

 2. Use EPA-approved disinfectant (follow instructions on label)